agushansky/sentiment-analysis_text-reviews/README.md

 ### Methodology

-Along with the increase of available data, there are a host of machine learning models and methods that can analyze it.
-Advances allow analysis and data scientists to use Natural Language Processing (NLP) methods and techniques to quickly vectorize text reviews and predict nominal sentiment.
-This project uses some of those techniques to analyze over 50,000 reviews of three Universal Studios theme parks.
+There are a host of available machine-learning classifiers that are appropriate to perform sentiment analysis on this data.
+I focus on two-- Support Vector Machine (SVM) and Logistic Regression.
+Each method provides a linear classifier that can work well on sparse data, as is the case here.

-The dataset was preprocessed prior to getting fit.
-Three-star reviews were rmoved for the purpose of the project.
-Punctuation was also removed to prepare the text to be converted to a matrix of token counts.
-Then, there was an 80/20 train/test split prior to modeling.
-I also re-weighted the classes to account for the imbalanced sampling. bigrams included.
+Prior to fitting these classifiers, there are a few preprocessing steps of note.
+The resulting models are designed to predict binary sentiment (i.e. positive or negative) on text reviews.
+To this end, three-star reviews were removed for the purpose of the analysis.
+Punctuation was also stripped to prepare the text to be converted into a matrix of token counts.
+Finally, the data was split with a train-to-test ratio of 4-to-1 prior to modeling.
+Classes were re-weighted prior to fitting the classifier to account for imbalanced sampling, as described above.

 ### Results